Balban's conquest of Bengal: Aftermath

-Shortly after Malik Berbek Bekturs arrived the scene and learned the report in details.
+Shortly after Malik Berbek Bekturs arrived at the scene and learned the report in detail.
 He at first was angry.
 His anger soon faded away after Sultan Balban promoted the soldiers who participated in that assault.

-Muqaddir sent Tughral's head to Bekturs, who presented to Balban.
+Muqaddir sent Tughral's head to Bekturs, who presented it to Balban.
 Balban, in a display of retribution, ordered harsh reprisals against Tughral's friends, supporters, and relatives.
-The demoralised force was surrounded and nearly the whole of it was captured.
-Sultan Balban returned with a huge amount of booty entered Lakhnauti in triumph.
-He hanged Tughral’s sons, sons-in-law, ministers, high officials, favored ghulams (Mamluks), sar-lashkars (army officers), jan-dārs (bodyguards), armor-bearers and paiks.
-These brutal punishments continued for two-three days.
+The demoralised force was surrounded, and nearly the whole of it was captured.
+Sultan Balban returned with a huge amount of booty and entered Lakhnauti in triumph.
+He hanged Tughral's sons, sons-in-law, ministers, high officials, favored ghulams (Mamluks), sar-lashkars (army officers), jan-dārs (bodyguards), armor-bearers, and paiks.
+These brutal punishments continued for two to three days.
 The Muftis and Qadis barely obtained pardon.
 The defectors were singled out for execution in Delhi to serve as a warning to their families and associates.
 Ordinary offenders were pardoned, those with slightly higher status faced temporary punishment, higher-ranking ones were imprisoned, and officers were paraded on buffaloes through Delhi's streets.
-Balban’s extreme cruelty shocked even his own followers.
-Balban then appointed his son Nasiruddin Bughra Khan as the governor of Bengal.
-In April 1282, he left Bengal proceeding through Oudh and Badaun, and reached Delhi after an absence of three years.
+Balban's extreme cruelty shocked even his own followers.
+He then appointed his son Nasiruddin Bughra Khan as the governor of Bengal.
+In April 1282, he left Bengal, proceeding through Oudh and Badaun, and reached Delhi after an absence of three years.

-Bughra Khan governed lakhnauti from 1281 to 1287 and after Balban's death he declared himself as the independent sultan of Bengal assuming the title Sultan Nasiruddin Mahmud.
+Bughra Khan governed Lakhnauti from 1281 to 1287, and after Balban's death, he declared himself the independent sultan of Bengal, assuming the title Sultan Nasiruddin Mahmud.
 He had coins and Khutbah read in his own name.
 He ruled the region until 1291.
 His successors would rule Bengal until Ghiyas-ud-din Tughlaq's annexation in 1324.